JOE's MUSIC SHOP - Thank you for listening!

 > If you would like the physical CD, please write me an email and I send you one: joehertenstein [at] gmx [dot] de

-FUTURE DRONE - 2011 my Cologne based piano trio TØRN with Philip Zoubek & Achim Tang played at the MoersFestival in Germany , when Tang was Improviser in Residence that year.
-Jon Irabagon played this festival as well with Peter Brendler and Barry Altschul.
-Jon and I knew each other already from the NY and my friend Dietmar Hagen Horn liked his playing a lot and wanted to support me and suggested to produce an album with me and Jon.
+FUTURE DRONE - when my Cologne based piano trio TØRN with Philip Zoubek & Achim Tang played at the MoersFestival in Germany in 2012, when Tang was Improviser in Residence that year, Jon Irabagon played this festival as well with Peter Brendler and Barry Altschul.
+Jon and I knew each other already from NY and my friend Dietmar Hagen Horn liked his playing a lot and wanted to support me and suggested to produce an album with Jon and myself.
 I immediately introduced Jon to Achim during the festival and we spontaneously arranged the recording session at LOFT, Cologne, the Monday following the festival, which was a first meeting for Achim and Jon.
 I brought in two little melodies, everything else was completely improvised in the moment.
 I sent the ruffs to Ulli Blobel, who signed the album to his label and got Bert Noglik to write the liner notes for it.
 The incredible artwork is by Jorgo Schaefer.
 FUTURE DRONE is dedicated to Paul Motian.

 TØRN - my Cologne piano trio with Philip Zoubek and Achim Tang released on 2ndFloor/Loft-Cologne Records.
 Produced by Dietmar Hagen Horn.
 It was "Recommended New Release" 4/2011 by Laurence Donohue-Greene (Managing Editor of TheNYCJazzRecord).
 2011 we performed at the Moers-Festival as a quartet with French clarinetist Joris Ruehl.